Apple’s Product Development Process – Inside the World’s Greatest Design Organization

-UX management is the practice of managing user experience related activities inside an organization.
-Typical UX management activities involve defining an organization’s UX design language and strategy as well as managing the work processes around UX design.
+User experience (UX) management is the practice of managing user experience design-related activities inside an organization to create growth and good management practices.
+Typical UX management activities are to define an organization’s UX design language and strategy and manage the work processes around UX design.

-UX management can be understood both as a job title (a UX manager) and an organizational activity.
-Even when UX is the responsibility of a UX manager, it’s important that the entire organization and especially senior management, also take an active interest in users and user needs.
-Managing UX requires the strategic alignment of people and practices all in the interest of the end users.
+You can understand UX management both as a job title (i.e., a UX manager) and an organizational activity.
+Even when UX is the responsibility of a UX manager, it’s important that the entire organization (and especially senior management) also take an active interest in users and user needs.
+To practice effective UX management, leaders must ensure the strategic alignment of people and practices all in the interest of the product’s or service’s end users.

 — Adobe (Forrester Research 2016)

 A core principle of UX management is that an organization must enable and value UX resources, researchers, designers and design leaders.
 To do well at UX management, your company needs to have this level of organizational maturity so it can maximize its UX return on investment (ROI) and deliver consistently on it.
 UX ROI can be measured through metrics such as healthy conversion and drop-off rates.
 A solid understanding of users’ needs therefore should be at the center of all activities.
 The real value of effective UX management often shows when one considers the cost of UX mismanagement from such issues as stakeholders’ conflicts of interest and poor alignment between development and user needs.
 Naturally, a sign of good UX management is that your organization experiences growth.